-Coming in 2021 (probably May), Google are going to start including page experience as a ranking signal.
-As usual with Google, and quite reasonably, they won’t say how much of an influence page experience will have on ranking.
+Coming in 2021 (probably May), Google is going to start including page experience as a ranking signal.
+As usual with Google, and quite reasonably, it won’t say how much of an influence page experience will have on ranking.

-[Update: On 21st May 2021, Google announced they were delaying the start of the Page Experience rollout until June, expecting to complete the rollout by September.]
+[Update: On 21st May 2021, Google announced it was delaying the start of the Page Experience rollout until June, expecting to complete the rollout by September.]

 It’s likely that the influence will fluctuate over time.
 Some websites will be impacted (positively or negatively) straight away.
 Others will no doubt be picked up later.

-What Google are saying is that various ‘experience’ signals are going to feed into the ranking algorithm.
-It will include mobile-friendliness, safe-browsing, HTTPS, and ‘intrusive interstitials‘, as well as Core Web Vitals.
+What Google is saying is that various ‘experience’ signals are going to feed into the ranking algorithm.
+It will include mobile-friendliness, safe browsing, HTTPS, and ‘intrusive interstitials‘, as well as Core Web Vitals.